jmccormac01/Spectroscopy/README.md

 of the target.
 This can be done by getting the Teff_jh and Teff_vk from Hunter and then using the Teff-to-Spectral_Type translation to estimate the type based on the average of the two temperatures.
-This is not super accurate but should be enough to distinguish F from K or M stars. **Double check the star's spectral types individually before getting excited**
+This is not super accurate but should be enough to distinguish F from K or M stars.

 Measuring RVs with iSpec
 ------------------------

 Loop over all the objects with the ```iSpec_RVs.py``` script.
 This will cross correlate spectra with the first one to determine the RVs.
+A second cross correlation is also done with the first spectrum as a double check.

+By default ```iSpec_RVs.py``` will loop over all the objects that have spectra that have not had their RV measured.
+You can force it to analyse a given object by specifiying ```--swasp_id```.

 The barycentric correction is not the most accurate, but this is ok for initial analysis.
 The BCV should be calculated accurately before any detailed